solarisDigitalAssets/docs/docs/API_Guide.md

 Before a partner can use the solaris Digital Assets Platform API we register them in our system.
 This happens completely on our side and is not exposed by API endpoints.

 During this process we are going to create a Wallet for the partner, a partner Entity, and an Account owned by the partner Entity in the created Wallet.
+The Account that is created in this step will be used to pay for network fees when processing Withdrawals.

 The next step is to create a key pair that is going to be used by the partner to access the API.
 This happens on partner side, then the partner sends us the public key part.
 At no point the solaris Digital Assets Platform platform learns the corresponding private key.